vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

         - Any valid asset creation proposal is allowed, as per [0028-GOVE](./../protocol/0028-GOVE-governance.md)
     - With `propose_asset_enabled_from` set to the past:
       - Any valid asset creation proposal is allowed, as per [0028-GOVE](./../protocol/0028-GOVE-governance.md)
+3. `propose_market_enabled_from` can be changed through a network parameter update proposal
+4. `propose_asset_enabled_from` can be changed through a network parameter update proposal

 ## Smart contract criteria
 3. `max lifetime deposit` is enforced by the [ERC20 bridge](./../protocol/0031-ETHB-ethereum_bridge_spec.md)